alsiola/form-and-function/README.md

 ### Validation

-Validation follows a single route - a validators function is passed to the `Form` component, which should return entries for any field that requires validation.
+Validation follows a single route - a validators function is passed to the `Form` component, which should return an object with keys for any field that requires validation.
 This function is called with two "reporters" - `valid` and `invalid` - which should be called by each individual field's validator depending on the validity of the field. `valid` takes no arguments, and `invalid` should be called with a string describing the validation error.

 A convenience function `validators.create` is provided, which will pass `valid` and `invalid` to each entry in